These rules are for the 2023 MDSA World Cup and may differ from previous years.

 ELIMINATION ROUND ELIGIBILITY

-ELIMINATION AND QUARTERFINAL GAME TIEBREAKER
+ELIMINATION AND QUARTER FINAL GAME TIEBREAKER

-Elimination and quarterfinal games that are tied at the end of regulation time will be decided by kicks from the penalty mark.
+Elimination and quarter final games that are tied at the end of regulation time are decided by a Penalty Shootout.
 Best of 5 penalty kicks will determine the winner.
-If still tied at the end of 5 penalty kicks, penalty kicks will continue with a sudden death round until a winner is determined when a teams scores and the opposition doesn’t score in the same round of penalty kicks.
+If still tied at the end of 5 penalty kicks, penalty kicks will continue with sudden death rounds until a winner is determined when a teams scores and the opposition doesn’t score in the same round of penalty kicks.

 PENALTY KICK RULES FOR ELIMINATION ROUNDS

 If the score is tied at the end of regulation or extra time, the match proceeds to kicks from the mark.
 For the MDSA World Cup, there are some modifications to the FIFA procedure:

 - The coaches may choose their first 5 kickers from their entire roster, not just the players who were on the field at the time regulation play (or extra time, if applicable) ended.
 A player must have played in the match to be eligible.
 A player who was sent off during the match cannot take a kick.

 - A kicker may only take a 2nd kick after every eligible player on the roster (including the goal keeper) has taken a kick.

 - A player who was removed from the match due to injury or a player who is injured during the kicks from the mark cannot be forced to take a kick if they cannot do so.
 Once that player has declared that they cannot take a kick, they cannot change their mind and decide to take a kick during a subsequent round.

 - Coaches from each team may remain in the center circle (or close to it) with all players.